programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

 You may also need some or all of the following:

-- Change the file `/etc/ldap/ldap.conf` inside(!) the container to now include the line
+- Change the file `/etc/ldap/ldap.conf` used inside the container to now include the line

 ```
 TLS_REQCERT never